 The boat you will be fishing on during your Oregon Tuna Charter

-We fish from of our 35’ Coldwater walk around charter boat, the Katie Lu.
+We fish from of our 37’ Yellowfin walk around charter boat, the Liberty Gun.

-Katie Lu is powered by twin Yamaha, 350 hp, four stroke engines, that get us to the tuna grounds quickly, quietly and reliably.
+Liberty Gun is powered by triple Yamaha, 300 hp, four stroke engines, that get us to the tuna grounds quickly (40 mph cruise!), quietly and reliably.
 In fact, they are so quiet when idling, you have to look back at the motors to see if water is coming out of them to tell if they are even running.

-We also have all the safety gear, including a satellite phone, hi power vhf radio, GPS Chartplotter, 48 mile radar, 8 man life raft, flares, first aid kits, and life jackets.
+We also have all the safety gear, including a satellite phone, hi power vhf radio, GPS Chartplotter, FLIR Night Vision, 62 mile radar, 8 man life raft, flares, first aid kits, and life jackets.
 Both the captain and the first mate hold coast guard licenses, insurance, and have been participating in this sport for many years.
 We take your safety seriously!

-We also pride ourselves on taking extra good care of your catch.
-Each fish is bled as soon as it’s brought on board, and then stored in ice in our hold or in kill bags to ensure you bring back high quality table fare.
+We take extreme pride in taking extra good care of your catch.
+Each fish is bled as soon as it’s brought on board, and then stored in ice in our hold or in kill bags to ensure you bring back very high quality table fare.

 What’s included in our trips

-We provide all bait, tackle, rods, ice, lunch and cold drinks.
+We provide all bait, tackle, rods, and ice.

 What you need to bring- Layered clothing (it can be cool out on the ocean most days, close to 10-15 degrees cooler than on land, so plan for cooler weather!)Rain gear (even when it’s not raining the deck gets wet from both ocean spray, as well as our deck hoses.
 We will be constantly washing the blood from our decks, so if you don’t have raingear, you’re likely to get wet!)